-There is no ‘perfect’ breast implant.
-All breast devices have their advantages and disadvantages.
-There are essentially two used today: saline-filled and silicone-filled.
-Both have an outer pliable envelope, or shell, which is made of silicone.
-The contents of the shell are either saline (saltwater) or silicone gel.
+There is no “perfect” breast implant, as all breast devices have their advantages and disadvantages.
+There are essentially two breast implants used today: saline-filled and silicone-filled.
+Both have a pliable outer shell, which is made of silicone.
+The contents within the cover are either saline (saltwater) or silicone gel.
 For saline implants, the silicone shell is filled with saline at the time of surgery.

 The advantages of saline breast implants are:

-- If a leak does occur, the saline (saltwater) is safely absorbed
+- If a leak does occur, the saline (saltwater) is safely absorbed.

-- In general, smaller incisions can be used
+- In general, smaller incisions can be used.

-- Saline implants are less expensive
+- Saline implants are less expensive.

-The disadvantages of saline breast implants:
+The disadvantages of saline breast implants are:

-- Slightly firmer than silicone breast implants
+- Saline implants are slightly firmer than silicone breast implants.

 The advantages of silicone breast implants are: